Scaling a Value

 • Related Articles

-• Formatting a Value
+• Formatting a Value (using Formulas, Dictionaries, Labels, and Scales)

 • Alert Thresholds - Setting High (HH H) or Low (LL L) for a Sensor Tag